pennsignals/publish_docker-compose/README.md

 Each dockerfile target must have a `LABEL name="<name>`.
 This is used to name the published file

+If version is blank (recommended), the release tag version is used.

 ## Example Usage
 ```